What evidence can you share that demonstrates the impact of the engagement?

 Are there any areas they could improve?

+My advice is to listen to their suggestions.
 Collaboration is a strong suit of Symmetri.
-We knew what we wanted and we thought we knew how we wanted it to be done, but because they are the experts with web technologies, they were giving some push back when needed or letting us know the best way to do it or providing us with alternative ideas or directions which we appreciated.
+We knew what we wanted and we thought we knew how we wanted it to be done, but because they are the experts with web technologies, they were giving some push back when needed or letting us know the best way to do it or providing us with alternative ideas or directions, which we appreciated.